Vantiq/vantiq-sdk-java/docs/api.md

 ## <a id="vantiq-upload"></a> Vantiq.upload

-The `upload` method performs a upload of a file into an ArsDocument resource.
+The `upload` method performs an upload of a file into a Vantiq resource.
+The default upload method will upload the file to the ArsDocument resource, but the user may optionally specify which Vantiq resource they wish to upload to.
 The upload may be asynchronous or synchronous.

 ### Signature